biosimulations/deployment/README.md

 It is highly recommended that you disable the admin account once you have verified that the GitHub authentication is working.

+## Continious Deployment
+Once the setup is complete, any changes to the configurations will automoattically be applied to the cluster by ArgoCD.
+This can be monitored at https://deployment.biosimulations.org